-The lower bar pin of the knuckle carrier bearing marked with a "B" may also be used to provide additional camber adjustment.
+The bar pins of the knuckle carrier bearing marked with a "B" may also be used to provide additional camber adjustment.

 Preparation

 - 1. Follow the alignment equipment manufacturer's procedures for preparing the vehicle for front and rear wheel alignment measurements. - 2.
 Secure the vehicle by setting the parking brake and block the drive wheels to prevent vehicle movement.